-Ukrainian Cultural Heritage Village – 2018 National Finalist
+Ukrainian Cultural Heritage Village – 2019 National Finalist

 History is brought to life at the Ukrainian Cultural Heritage Village, an open-air museum depicting early settlement in east central Alberta from 1892-1930.
 Explore more than 35 restored historic buildings and visit with costumed role-players, who recreate the life of east central Alberta’s early Ukrainian pioneers.
 Make your experience complete with mouth-watering Ukrainian food.

 Why is the story of Ukrainian immigration to Canada significant in east central Alberta?
 The first Ukrainian settlement in Canada was established northeast of Edmonton during the years 1892-1894, north of present-day Lamont.
 Between 1892 and 1930, Ukrainian immigrants established other bloc settlements (or colonies) in Manitoba, Saskatchewan, and Alberta.
 None was larger, however, than the Ukrainian bloc settlement in east central Alberta.
 Today, Edmonton has the largest Ukrainian population among all Canadian cities and Alberta has the largest population among all provinces.

 Operated by Alberta Culture and Tourism, the Ukrainian Cultural Heritage Village is located 25 minutes east of Edmonton on Highway 16 (just 3 km east of Elk Island National Park).
-Open daily, 10 a.m. – 5 p.m., from Victoria Day weekend to Labour Day (May 19 to September 3).
+Open daily, 10 a.m. – 5 p.m., from Victoria Day weekend to Labour Day (May 18 to September 2).
 Admission is charged.
 Show your current Experience Alberta’s History pass or Friends of the Ukrainian Village Society membership card and get in free!

 Join the excitement of opening weekend with one of Alberta’s largest Ukrainian dance extravaganzas.